The Great Trans Himalayan Motorbike Adventure

 Itinerary

-Day 1: Arrival at Delhi’s Indira Gandhi Airport
+Day 1: Arrival at Delhi’s Indira Gandhi International Airport

-The journey begins with your arrival at Delhi’s Indira Gandhi International Airport, where you will be transferred to your group hotel for an overnight stay.
-This day is dedicated to recovering from your international flight and settling in.
-After breakfast the next morning, you’ll have a crucial pre-trip meeting to discuss the itinerary, safety protocols, and get to know your fellow riders.
-A brief visit to a monument like India Gate will be followed by a transfer to the bus stand, where you will board an overnight Volvo bus to Manali, covering a distance of approximately 540 km over 12-14 hours.
+The journey begins with your arrival at Delhi’s Indira Gandhi International Airport.
+Upon arrival, you will be transferred to your group hotel for a short rest and freshening up.
+Later in the day, a detailed pre-trip meeting will be conducted to discuss the complete itinerary, riding guidelines, safety protocols, and to introduce you to your fellow riders.
+If time permits, a brief orientation visit to a landmark such as India Gate may be included.
+In the evening, you will be transferred to the bus terminal to board a comfortable overnight Volvo bus to Manali, covering a distance of approximately 540 km over 12–14 hours.

-The real adventure kicks off today as you leave Manali and ride towards Jibhi.
-This approximately 100 km route takes you through the beautiful Kullu Valley and into the serene Tirthan Valley.
-The roads will be a mix of good tarmac and winding mountain sections, setting the stage for the dramatic landscapes to come.
-You will be staying in Jibhi, at an altitude of about 1,600 meters (5,249 ft).
+The real adventure begins as you ride out of Manali towards Jibhi.
+This approximately 100 km journey takes you through the beautiful Kullu Valley and into the serene Tirthan Valley.
+The route offers a mix of smooth tarmac and winding mountain roads, surrounded by forests and rivers, setting the tone for the days ahead.
+You will be staying overnight in Jibhi, located at an altitude of about 1,600 meters (5,249 ft).

 Day 4: Jibhi to Sarahan

-Your ride continues from Jibhi to Sarahan, a journey of approximately 130 km.
-You will be traveling deeper into the mountains, with a continuous ascent in altitude, reaching Sarahan at about 2,313 meters (7,589 ft).
-This small town is famous for the ancient Bhimakali Temple and offers stunning views of the surrounding peaks.
+Your ride continues from Jibhi to Sarahan, covering a distance of approximately 130 km.
+As you travel deeper into the mountains, the altitude gradually increases and the landscapes become more dramatic.
+Sarahan is a small Himalayan town known for the ancient Bhimakali Temple and offers stunning views of snow-clad peaks.
+The altitude here is approximately 2,313 meters (7,589 ft).
+Overnight stay in Sarahan.

-Day 5: Sarahan to Kalpa: Along Saltuj River
+Day 5: Sarahan to Kalpa – Along the Satluj River

-A significant day of transition as you leave the lush valleys behind and enter the high-altitude desert of Spiti.
-The approximately 150 km ride from Kalpa to Tabo takes you through challenging roads.
-Tabo is an important stop, home to the ancient Tabo Monastery, a UNESCO World Heritage Site, and is located at an altitude of about 3,280 meters (10,761
+A major transition day as you leave the greener valleys of Kinnaur and enter the cold desert landscape of Spiti.
+The ride from Kalpa to Tabo covers approximately 150 km and includes challenging road conditions in parts.
+Tabo is home to the ancient Tabo Monastery, a UNESCO World Heritage Site, and is one of the most significant cultural centers of the region.
+The village lies at an altitude of approximately 3,280 meters (10,761 ft).
+Overnight stay in Tabo.

 Day 7: To Kaza

-Today is a relatively short ride of about 50 km to Kaza, the main town and a key hub in the Spiti Valley.
-Kaza is situated at an altitude of approximately 3,800 meters (12,467 ft).
-This shorter riding day is planned to allow for better acclimatization to the rising altitude, and Kaza serves as an ideal base for exploring the surrounding high-altitude villages and monasteries.
+Today is a relatively short ride of about 50 km to Kaza, the main town and administrative hub of the Spiti Valley.
+Located at an altitude of approximately 3,800 meters (12,467 ft), Kaza serves as an important base for acclimatization.
+The shorter riding distance allows time to rest, explore the local market, or simply relax and adapt to the increasing altitude.
+Overnight stay in Kaza.

 Day 8: From Kaza to Keylong

-This is one of the more challenging riding days, covering approximately 180 km from Kaza to Keylong.
-You will traverse the high Kunzum Pass, which connects Spiti Valley to the Lahaul Valley.
-The road is particularly rugged in sections, and you will then descend into Keylong, a serene town in the Lahaul district, at an altitude of about 3,080 meters (10,105 ft).
+One of the more challenging riding days, covering approximately 180 km from Kaza to Keylong.
+You will cross the high Kunzum Pass, which connects Spiti Valley to the Lahaul Valley.
+Road conditions can be rough in sections, but the scenery is dramatic and rewarding.
+After crossing the pass, the route descends into the greener Lahaul region.
+Keylong is situated at an altitude of approximately 3,080 meters (10,105 ft).
+Overnight stay in Keylong.

 Day 9: From Keylong to Sarchu via Baralacha La Pass

-You continue your ascent, covering a distance of about 110 km from Keylong to Sarchu.
-The ride involves crossing the formidable Baralacha La pass.
-The landscape is breathtaking with its raw, barren beauty.
-You will be staying overnight in Sarchu, a high-altitude camping site on the border of Himachal Pradesh and Ladakh, at an elevation of approximately 4,200 meters (13,780 ft).
+You continue your ascent today, riding approximately 110 km from Keylong to Sarchu.
+The journey includes crossing the formidable Baralacha La Pass and riding through vast high-altitude landscapes.
+Sarchu is a remote high-altitude plateau located on the border of Himachal Pradesh and Ladakh, at an elevation of approximately 4,200 meters (13,780 ft).
+Overnight stay in fixed camps at Sarchu.

 Day 10: Sarchu to Leh

-The final and most anticipated riding day on the Manali-Leh highway.
-The approximately 250 km journey from Sarchu to Leh involves crossing several high passes, including Nakee La, Lachulung La, and the mighty Tanglang La.
-You will also navigate the famous Gata Loops (21 hairpin bends) and ride across the vast More Plains.
-Upon arrival in Leh, at an altitude of about 3,500 meters (11,483 ft), you will drop off your bikes and settle into your hotel.
+This is the final and most iconic riding day on the Manali–Leh highway.
+The approximately 250 km journey from Sarchu to Leh involves crossing several high passes, including Nakee La, Lachulung La, and Tanglang La.
+You will also ride through the famous Gata Loops and across the expansive More Plains.
+Upon arrival in Leh, located at an altitude of about 3,500 meters (11,483 ft), you will check into your hotel for an overnight stay.

 Day 12: From Leh to Hanle

 Today’s journey takes you approximately 260 km from Leh to Hanle, a remote village in eastern Ladakh.
-The ride is long but incredibly scenic, with a final destination that’s home to the Indian Astronomical Observatory.
-Hanle is an officially designated Dark Sky Reserve making it one of the best places in the world for stargazing.
-You will be staying at an altitude of about 4,250 meters (13,944 ft).
+The ride passes through vast open landscapes and high-altitude terrain.
+Hanle is home to the Indian Astronomical Observatory and lies within an officially designated Dark Sky Reserve, making it one of the best places for stargazing.
+The altitude here is approximately 4,250 meters (13,944 ft).
+Overnight stay in Hanle.

-This is the pinnacle of the trip.
-You will ride approximately 160 km (return) from Hanle to the mighty UMLING LA pass, which at an astonishing 5,883 meters (19,300 ft), is the world’s highest motorable pass.
-The challenging ride is rewarded with an incredible sense of accomplishment and unparalleled views.
-After conquering the pass, you will ride back to Hanle for an overnight stay.
+This is the highlight of the expedition.
+You will ride approximately 160 km (round trip) from Hanle to Umling La Pass, which at about 5,883 meters (19,300 ft) is the world’s highest motorable pass.
+The challenging terrain and extreme altitude make this day both demanding and deeply rewarding.
+After reaching the pass, you will ride back to Hanle for an overnight stay.

 Day 14: Ride Back to Leh

-Today marks the end of your incredible journey.
-After a farewell breakfast in Leh, you will be transferred to Leh airport for your onward journey, carrying with you memories of an unforgettable Himalayan adventure.
+After breakfast, you will be transferred to Leh Airport for your onward journey, marking the end of an unforgettable Himalayan motorcycling adventure.

 Important Buddhist Monasteries on This Route